eolagbaju/ODER/README.md

-The optimally defined Expressed regions will be stored in the GenomicRanges GRanges class and ODER has several functions that will operate on these optimal ERs such as: *plotting the various exon deltas across MCCs and MRGs *annotating the ERs with junction data *refining annotated ERs using the junction data *generate a count matrix
+The optimally defined Expressed regions will be stored in the GenomicRanges GRanges class and ODER has several functions that will operate on these optimal ERs such as: 1. plotting the various exon deltas across MCCs and MRGs 2. annotating the ERs with junction data 3. refining annotated ERs using the junction data 4. generate a count matrix

 ## Installation instructions